-3.2 UPDATES TO ALTERNATIVES 3 AND 4
+UPDATES TO ALTERNATIVES 3 AND 4

 Based on the SCAQMD and CARB recommended updated truck trip lengths and inclusion of TRU emissions for the Project, the emissions totals for Alternatives 3 and 4 have also been adjusted to account for changes to the truck trip length and inclusion of TRUs.
-The Heavy-Duty Mobile Source emissions for Alternative 3 and Alternative 4 have been proportionally increased based on percentage increase in Heavy Duty Mobile Source emissions for the Project - from the DEIR to the updated emissions as identified on Table c.
-The proportional increase in percentage was applied to the Heavy-Duty Mobile Source emissions for Alternative 3 and 4 previously summarized in Appendix L-1 of the DEIR.
+The Heavy Duty Mobile Source emissions for Alternative 3 and Alternative 4 have been proportionally increased based on percentage increase in Heavy Duty Mobile Source emissions for the Project - from the DEIR to the updated emissions as identified on Table 3.
+The proportional increase in percentage was applied to the Heavy Duty Mobile Source emissions for Alternative 3 and 4 previously summarized in Appendix L-1 of the DEIR.

 The approach of using a proportional increase based on Table 3 is appropriate and conservative since the proportional increases identified reflect the increased trip length assumption that would apply generally to both Alternative 3 and Alternative 4.
 Additionally, solely focusing the differences in truck trip generation based on Appendix L-5 of the DEIR shows that Alternative 3 results in an increase in trucks of approximately 3% and Alternative 4 would result in a decrease in trucks of 6% compared to the Project.
-As such, applying the proportional changes based on Table C to Alternatives 3 and 4 is more appropriate and conservative in nature.
+As such, applying the proportional changes based on Table 3 to Alternatives 3 and 4 is more appropriate and conservative in nature.
 Additionally, TRU emissions have been added to both Alternative 3 and 4 as the DEIR did not previously include these emissions.
-Tables G and H summarize the updated emissions for Alternative 3 and Tables I and J summarize the updated emissions for Alternative 4.
+Tables 9 and 10 summarize the updated emissions for Alternative 3 and Tables 11 and 12 summarize the updated emissions for Alternative 4.
 The values that changed from the DEIR's Appendix L-5 are underlined to facilitate ease of review.
-As shown, no new significant impacts would occur with the changes to the trip length and inclusion of TRU emissions for either Alternative 3 or 4.
+Further a comparison to the values presented in the DEIR are presented on Tables 13 and 14.
+As shown, a potentially new significant impact for CO emissions would occur with the changes to the trip length and inclusion of TRU emissions for only Alternative 3 compared to what was disclosed in the DEIR.
+However, the DEIR already discloses a significant and unavoidable impact for emissions of CO that is greater than what is disclosed for Alternative 3.